terra-money/classic-core/docs/concepts/validator/validator-faq.md

 ### What is a validator's commission?

 Revenue received by a validator's pool is split between the validator and its delegators.
 The validator can apply a commission on the part of the revenue that goes to its delegators.
 This commission is set as a percentage.
 Each validator is free to set its initial commission, maximum daily commission change rate and maximum commission.
-The Cosmos Hub enforces the parameter that each validator sets.
+The Terra Network enforces the parameter that each validator sets.
 These parameters can only be defined when initially declaring candidacy, and may only be constrained further after being declared.

 ### How are block provisions distributed?

 Block provisions are distributed proportionally to all validators relative to their total stake.
-This means that even though each validator gains atoms with each provision, all validators will still maintain equal weight.
+This means that even though each validator gains Luna with each provision, all validators will still maintain equal weight.

 Let us take an example where we have 10 validators with equal staking power and a commission rate of 1%.
-Let us also assume that the provision for a block is 1000 Atoms and that each validator has 20% of self-bonded Atoms.
+Let us also assume that the provision for a block is 1000 Luna and that each validator has 20% of self-bonded Luna.
 These tokens do not go directly to the proposer.
 Instead, they are evenly spread among validators.
-So now each validator's pool has 100 Atoms.
-These 100 Atoms will be distributed according to each participant's stake:
+So now each validator's pool has 100 Luna.
+These 100 Luna will be distributed according to each participant's stake:

-* Commission: `100*80%*1% = 0.8 Atoms`
+* Commission: `100*80%*1% = 0.8 Luna`
-* Validator gets: `100\*20% + Commission = 20.8 Atoms`
+* Validator gets: `100\*20% + Commission = 20.8 Luna`
-* All delegators get: `100\*80% - Commission = 79.2 Atoms`
+* All delegators get: `100\*80% - Commission = 79.2 Luna`

-Then, each delegator can claim its part of the 79.2 Atoms in proportion to their stake in the validator's staking pool.
+Then, each delegator can claim its part of the 79.2 Luna in proportion to their stake in the validator's staking pool.
 Note that the validator's commission is not applied on block provisions.
 Note that block rewards (paid in Photons) are distributed according to the same mechanism.

 ### How are fees distributed?